LilaShiba/LilaShiba/README.md

 | 🦬 **Killing the Herd**  |  [Flash Fiction]() | Revising | Literary Flash Fiction | ~600 | Sardonic + Ironic  |

-# 🤖 Machines ⛭
+# 🤖 Systems ⛭

 Programming for good, not evil.
 These projects give a user granular control of AI, down to the neuron-activation type per layer.
 Fight the homogenization of knowledge!
+Work is peer-reviewed, tested, and opensourced!

 ### 🔮 Spectral